Wessex LMCs - Complaints Policy

 Who can make a complaint

-A complaint can be made by the person who is affected by the action, or it may be made by a person acting on behalf of an individual where that person:
+A complaint can be made by the person who is affected by the action, such as a General Practitioner, an employee of a member practice or a member of their family, or it may be made by a person acting on behalf of an individual where that person:

 - has given consent for a third party to act on their behalf, in which case, we will ask for: